 She finds that this is disruptive to both culture and governance.
 She says:

 There are huge risks to hiring externally.
 External leaders don’t really understand the organization.
 They may understand the mission, but it’s the inner working that matters.
 When you have that internally and can promote someone, you get more value and can get more done faster, rather than wait for a new person to acclimate and understand the culture.

 Do the work internally before you decide a search is the way to go.
 If you decide to go outside, it’s because you have explicitly done the work of understanding what is needed and decided it’s not there.

 When you do the internal work to understand where the talent lies, then people don’t have a problem with a search firm coming in.

-The organization in the opening story made a counterproposal to the Board, asking it to interview the two identified internal leaders first, and if they did not have what the organization needed, then it would do a second round with external candidates.
-Its Board agreed and the two were hired as co-directors.
+The organization in the opening story made a counterproposal to the board, asking it to interview the two identified internal leaders first, and if they did not have what the organization needed, then it would do a second round with external candidates.
+Its board agreed, and the two were hired as co-directors.

-The outgoing leader said to NPQ, “Things needs to change.
+The outgoing leader said to NPQ, “Things need to change.
 I’m glad that they’re going to do things differently from me.
 I built a great organization so that they can go and make beautiful trouble.
 It is the biggest joy to know that you have mentored and cultivated someone’s leadership.
 The work of sharing power, sharing leadership, sharing decision making—that’s the hallmark of democracy.”